DannyVanpoucke/HIVE4-tools/README.md

 in your Cygwin installation, again approaching it through a terminal application (e.g., xterm).

+## Errors, Bugs and other Nasties
+In case you run into problems with the program please consult the following:
+- [FAQ](/documentation/FAQ.md): problems with installation, running the program, finding information, crashes
+- [Known Bugs](/documentation/Bugs.md): Although I strive to make the program bug-free, this will be the place to find more information on the status of currently know bugs

+In case you run into a problem not mentioned in either of the above, please inform me via a Bug-report submitted as an issue.

 ## Registration
 Stemming from my personal curiosity, I would like to know for which purpose people are interested in using my program.
 In addition, it as also cool to keep track of how many people